close button

 About Us

-The Youth Mental Health Corps is a multi-sector partnership designed to address the youth mental health crisis and the mental health workforce shortage.
+The Youth Mental Health Corps is a multi-sector partnership designed to support youth mental health while building the behavioral health workforce pipeline.

 Our History